 As per PWC, employees are the top reasons for security threats arising within businesses, with current and past employees leading to a gigantic 60% of all security related incidents, with 22% being caused by consultants and service providers.

-- Threats from within: As per PWC, employees are the top reasons for security threats arising within businesses, with current and past employees leading to a gigantic 60% of all IT security related incidents, with 22% being caused by consultants and service providers.
+- Threats from within: As per PWC, employees are the top reasons for security threats arising within businesses, with current and past employees leading to a gigantic 60% of all security related incidents, with 22% being caused by consultants and service providers.
 While most of these incidents are inadvertent, a good security system can help in preventing such incidents.
 The Panama Papers saga is an interesting case study here, where an internal source submitted encrypted internal documents from Mossack Fonseca, a Panamian law firm dealing with offshore companies.
-The attack exposed several high-profile personalities world over and started from within the company!
+The attack exposed several high profile personalities world over and started from within the company!

 Cyber crimes are detrimental for organizations and can lead to huge financial losses as well as collateral damage in the form of loss of customer trust, brand image and even customers, besides impacting compliance, and more.

 The time is critical to re-examine the security threats and ensure the safeguards are robust to prevent irrecoverable damages to business and profits with comprehensive enterprise network security solutions.
+Embee Software Pvt.
+Ltd. is a leading Security Solution provider in India.
+Contact us to get a robust Security system for your business.